18 Mar, 2026 The Parable of the Wedding Feast – Part II

 We stand grateful to all church leaders and members who have participated over the years.

-I pass it on only with a view to what we could learn.
+However, the above story is concurrently true.
+I pass it on with a view to what we could learn.